 Such protections may not extend to league-wide rules having an anti-competitive effect that have not been negotiated between the players' union and the sports organisation.
-One case ruled that the non-statutory labour exemption does not apply to the National Women's Soccer League age rule - requiring players to be at least 18 - because it was not the result of collective bargaining negotiations.

 With respect to student athletes, NCAA rules limiting education-related benefits, such as scholarships for graduate school, payments for academic tutoring, or paid post-eligibility internships, violate the Federal Antitrust Act.